-This document helps me steer my decisions on a daily basis and with being consistent with what to strive for.
+This document is an adapted version of what was originally conceived while working at Paessler AG as Team Manager in 2016.
+It helps me steer my decisions on a daily basis and with being consistent with what to strive for.

 Easy is what bites you later, “easy” can become technical debt, inconsistency or faulty software and processes.
 Do what is right for the right reasons and focus on high leverage and not just easy wins.

 Humans are more important then code

 The only true asset a software company has are it’s employees.
 If you have to decide between completing features X, attending meeting Y or helping your colleague choose the human.

 Don’t assume that system X is going to be there for the next months or seconds (network).
 Build your solution an a away so that almost no assumptions are made.
 Whether system X becomes Y or disappears entirely should not matter.
 Create a landscape where changing integrations/implementations and processes becomes easy.